MahinVazifeh/MahinVazifeh/README.md

 🔍 About Me

-    🔭 I’m passionate about AI — from concept to deployment — with expertise in deep learning, time-series analysis, and bioinformatics.
+  - 🔭 I’m passionate about AI — from concept to deployment — with expertise in deep learning, time-series analysis, and bioinformatics.

-    🧪 Currently researching disease progression modeling for Multiple Sclerosis (MS) using longitudinal clinical and environmental data.
+  - 🧪 Currently researching disease progression modeling for Multiple Sclerosis (MS) using longitudinal clinical and environmental data.

-    💡 My research interests include sequential data modeling, interpretable AI, Markov models, and missing data imputation.
+  - 💡 My research interests include sequential data modeling, interpretable AI, Markov models, and missing data imputation.

-    🌱 Actively expanding my knowledge in graph neural networks (GNNs) and large language models (LLMs).
+  - 🌱 Actively expanding my knowledge in graph neural networks (GNNs) and large language models (LLMs).

-    🗣️ I speak English, Persian, and basic Dutch (A2, ongoing).
+  - 🗣️ I speak English, Persian, and basic Dutch (A2, ongoing).

 Keywords: `Deep Learning`, `Preprocessing Data`, `AI`, `NLP`, `LLMs`

+## 🎯 Personal Facts

+- 🧘 I believe time is the most valuable asset
+- 🧩 I enjoy playing chess and badminton.
+- 🎥 I love watching documentaries and listening to tech podcasts.

 ## 📫 How to reach me